 Chris began his grass-roots activism by working full-time for Triple Crown, a gang and drug diversion non-profit in one of San Diego’s most economically challenged areas.
 At that time, he became a member of the Steering Committee for San Diego’s “Summer of Peace” which partnered with the NAACP and the Urban League in an effort to end shooting deaths in San Diego.
 He also volunteered regularly at The Center for Parent Involvement In Education under the direction of esteemed activist Walter Kudumu.

 Chris initiated his own civil rights-related internship by traveling to virtually every key historic civil rights location in the United States to learn from those who suffered and triumphed during the Civil Rights Movement.
 Among those interviewed were whites who had famously defended segregation.
 This “internship” culminated with Chris being present in the Birmingham, Alabama courtroom when infamous Klansman Tommy Blanton was convicted of the 1963 bombing of 16th St. Baptist Church which killed four little girls and led to the passage of the 1964 Civil Rights Act.

 Starting in the 2000’s, Chris began educating on the issues of race, racism, racial healing, and The Civil Rights Movement.
 He speaks at corporations, schools, churches, museums, and community events.
-To arrange a speaking engagement for Chris Preitauer, click the “Bookings” link at the top of this website.
+To arrange a speaking engagement for Chris Preitauer, send correspondence to email@example.com.

 Chris holds a Bachelor of Science in Television and Film Production from San Diego State University.
 He is proud owner of one of the largest privately-owned black history collections in the United States.
 Chris is producer of the “Our Story” Civil Rights video series, and he is also the producer and co-host of Financial Sense® & Financial Sense® Newshour for Financial Sense® Advisors, Inc.

 Click HERE for Chris’ page with The Legends of the Movement.